-The company uses derivative contracts to hedge against interest rate and exchange rate risks according to Corporate Finance and Financing Principles approved by the Board of Directors.
-The interest rate and currency derivatives are the most commonly used basic instruments in the markets.
-Valuations of the interest rate and currency derivatives used by the company are not always available directly from publicly registered operative markets, but
+The company has derivative instruments to hedge against interest rate and exchange rate risks according to Corporate Finance and Financing Principles approved by the Board of Directors.
+Company's derivative transactions consists of interest and currency derivatives as well as cap options to hedge against debt portfolio for sudden changes of interest rates.
+Valuations of the interest rate and currency derivatives used by the company are not always available directly from publicly traded markets, but input data needed on valuations is based on observable market information directly or indirectly.